 Fabric cutting Brands

 A few brands of fabric cutters are popular for sewists and quilters, like Olfa, Fiskars, Dritz, and Clover.
 I’ve used both Olfa and Fiskars, and I’d have to say that I find them to be about the same in quality.
 Tip: The Olfa and Fiskars blades are interchangeable, so you can buy one or the other for your cutter, whichever is on sale!

 This is a long ruler with measurements on it.
 It must be at least 30 inches long so you can line up your first cut without having to worry about your first mark being too big or small. $5-$10.
 Find it here

-this is not chalked like what you use on sidewalks; but instead, it’s more like a pen with chalk inside it.
-The marks it leaves are quite noticeable and easy to see for future reference when you can use the chalk to help guide you and make sure that your cutting is straight. $2-$3 Find it here
+this is not chalked like what you use on sidewalks; instead, it’s more like a pen with chalk inside it.
+The marks it leaves are noticeable and easy to see for future reference when you can use the chalk to help guide you and ensure that your cutting is straight. $2-$3 Find it here

 A clear ruler